How to Close An Inground Pool in 6 Steps

 Test you pool water to make sure your pool is properly balanced.
 I suggest you take a sample of water to your local pool dealer to get the water thoroughly checked.

-You can also use your home test kit or strips to make sure the pH is between 7.4 and 7.6, your alkalinity is between 100ppm and 150ppm, and your sanitizer level is at the correct level.
+You can also use your home test strips to make sure the pH is between 7.4 and 7.6, your alkalinity is between 100ppm and 150ppm, and your sanitizer level is at the correct level.

 NOTE: Your chemical ranges can be on the high-side when closing your pool because chances are they will drop during the winter.